activeloopai/deeplake/README.md

 </a>
 </p>

-<h3 align="center"> Introducing Data 2.0, powered by Hub. </br>The fastest way to access & manage datasets for PyTorch/TensorFlow, and build scalable data pipelines.</h3>
+<h3 align="center"> Introducing Data 2.0, powered by Hub. </br>The fastest way to store, access & manage datasets with version-control for PyTorch/TensorFlow.
+Scalable data pipelines.</h3>

 ---